-The Project Amigo Board
+The Project Amigo Board of Directors

 Bev Oster Ornelas is Chairman of the Board for Project Amigo.
 She has worked with the organization through the GROW program since 2006.
 Bev is the president and creative director of Oster and Associates, a local marketing agency that she founded in 1986.
 The agency has been involved in many non-profit endeavors in the local area, but the outreach to Project Amigo came on behalf of their client, Organics Unlimited.
 Over the years, Bev has participated in volunteer work weeks and in a three week summer Spanish immersion program that uses Project Amigo scholarship students as tutors for English speaking volunteers who would like to learn better Spanish.
 She has a strong interest in seeing the Project Amigo students excel and become leaders in the workplace and in their communities.